suncoast-devs/handbook/content/curriculum/fundamentals/static-sites/assignments/Expanding-your-wold.md

 ### Adventure Mode

 * [ ] use pseudo-classes to style elements when you hover the mouse over them
+* [ ] Add a third page, that has a table.
+Create this table to have alternating colored rows, and a hover over color.
 * [ ] Make a nav bar that sticks to the top of the page (see the nav bar here for example: https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)
 * [ ] Make a footer that always sticks to the bottom of the page